Rob-Rychs/deck/README.md

 Currently the navmenu styles on desktop make it work well with ~>17 slides or so.
 If your gonna add more you'll need to adjust the styles.
 Fun to hack apart for learning and it's relatively easy to extend.

 Features I've added:
-- Back button for slide navigation (double check bgcolor)
+- Back button for slide navigation

 Features I'm gonna add:
 - Swap out the default content